This article will be updated every few days. The latest reports are pinned right underneath the intro.

 Here is a picture of the automatic ETA 2824 movement that is installed in the watch announced by Christie’s.

-A comparison of this movement with the ETA 2824-1 that is installed in the titanium prototype owned by the Archivio Storico Panerai shows that the “ETAROTOR” engravings on the rotor are most certainly fake.
+A comparison with the ETA 2824-1 that is installed in the titanium prototype owned by the Archivio Storico Panerai shows that the “ETAROTOR” engravings on the rotor are most certainly fake.
 Also, the original movement, which Panerai had received for free from ETA, was a 2824-1.

 The picture above of the original watch shows that the ETA 2824-1 movement was considerably smaller than the whole in the case.
 Panerai installed a reducing ring (movement retaining ring) to fit the movement properly.
 The reason for this is that the cases had already been produced before the decision was made what movement to use.